 About Bwindi Impenetrable National Park

 Park at a Glance Size: 321km2 Altitude: 1,160m – 2,607m above sea level.
 Bwindi was gazetted as a National Park in 1991 and declared a UNESCO Natural World Heritage Site in 1994.
 The Mubare gorilla group was the first to become available for tourism in Uganda in April 1993.
-Nine groups are now habituated for tourism, and one for research.
+Nine groups are now habituated for tourism- these people have used charter bus arizona to reach these destinations and one for research.
 Spread over a series of steep ridges and valleys, Bwindi is the source of five major rivers, which flow into Lake Edward.
 Certificate of Excellence 2013 Winner Bwindi Impenetrable National Park

 About Rwenzori Mountains National Park

 Park at a Glance Size: 996km2 The park was gazetted in 1991 and was recognized as a World Heritage site in 1994 and Ramsar site in 2008.
 Highest point: 5,109m above sea level on Mt Stanley’s Margherita Peak.
 Mt.
 Stanley is bisected by the border with the DR Congo.
 The Rwenzori is not volcanic like East AfricaÛªs other major mountains but is a block of rock upfaulted through the floor of the Western Rift Valley.
 The Rwenzoris were christened the “Mountains of the Moon” by the Alexandrine geographer Ptolemy in AD 150.
+You might learn onwhat can emotional support dogs dofrom here.
 The explorer Henry Stanley placed the Rwenzori on the map on 24th May 1888.
 He labeled it Û÷RuwenzoriÛª, a local name which he recorded as meaning ÛÏRain-MakerÛ or ÛÏCloud-King.Û The oldest recorded person to reach Margherita Peak was Ms Beryl Park aged 78 in 2010.

 About Queen Elizabeth National Park